 While we expect strong academic performance, please note that we no longer have an A level requirement of AAB and we use contextual data so that we can understand your academic performance in the context of your school and other influencing factors.

 We feel it is important that we set these high academic criteria, as it is a good predictor of success in our professional exams and performance as a trainee.
 Please note that we do take into consideration any mitigating circumstances that may have affected your academic performance and we have a specific section on the form where you can write about this.
 Please write as much as you feel comfortable with.
 It is particularly helpful for us to understand the dates when you were affected.

 I am a pro-bono volunteer for the legal advice centre at my university.
 Is this something I could continue after I qualify as a lawyer?

 Olivia: During a training contract at Herbert Smith Freehills and after qualification, there are a number of opportunities to get involved in the firm’s award winning Pro Bono & Citizenship programme.

 Our varied international and domestic pro bono programme focuses on four key areas: access to justice, international development, social impact investment and human rights (particularly anti-trafficking and anti-slavery).

 We are in the eighth year of our partnership with the Government of Sierra Leone, building its capacity to manage inward investment.
 Closer to home, we run a weekly legal advice clinic in Whitechapel assisting local residents on issues such as housing and employment law and we particularly encourage all of our trainees to get involved in this.
-Collaborating with Goldman Sachs, we also provide a video advice clinic to young people supported by the homelessness charity Centrepoint.

 In terms of client secondments, where do Herbert Smith Freehills trainees go?
 Is it possible to do a client secondment abroad?